adavisfoy/group_2_project/README.md

      - Evaluation of how 'Tornado Alley' may be changing over time.

 ### GitHub
-  - Main Branch with a ReadMe file
+  - The Main Branch of our 'group_2_project' repository includes a ReadMe file
   - Description of the communication protocols
   - At least one branch for each team member w/ at least four commits from the duration of the first segment

 ### Machine Learning Model
 **General ML Info:**
   - The selected ML model will take in data in from the provisional database (additional details below).
-  - Outputs label(s) for input data
+  - The ML model outputs label(s) for the input data.

 **Multiple Linear Regression**
    - Find relationships between tornado EF scale ranking to number of injuries, fatalities, loss metrics